rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 cat T36R59_I93_S27_L006_R1_sub12M.fastq
 ```

-Uh oh.... let's quit before the computer crashes.... it's too much to look at! `Ctrl+C`<br>
+Uh oh.... let's quit before the computer crashes.... it's too much to look at! `Ctrl+C`<br><br>
-Here are some alternative ways to view parts of a file
+Here are some alternative ways to view parts of a file.

 ```bash
 # print the first 10 lines of a file